 An approved address can be set by either a domain owner or an operator.
 This method is defined by ERC-721 as well:

 approve(address to, uint256 tokenId)

 Approved addresses have equal rights as domain owners and operators, being able to both transfer ownership and manage resolution.

 Registry smart contract supports "burning" operations.
-After burning, a domain becomes available for minting again.
+After burning, a domain is no longer available -- for purchase or re-minting.